Dear Jane, I would also love to be a writer someday, like you.

 Dear Jane, I would also love to be a writer someday, like you.
 I’m just stuck in this poor region with poor sources I love your work.
 Vuyiseka.
+I’m in South Africa in the Eastern Cape.
+I am a first year student doing a bachelor of arts.

 Thanks a lot Jane I’ll start by creating a regular writing habit.
 I love you.